 Anyone who lives or works in San Mateo County and logged their bicycle trips to wherever (work, exercise, errands, etc.) on the STAR Platform were automatically entered into weekly raffle drawings to win one of the following prizes:

 - bike tire pump & accessories

 Throughout May, over 100 bicyclists logged 1,300+ trips totaling 8,650+ miles and saving over 7,000 lbs of CO2.

 Don’t forget to document your rides!
 Take some pictures while you’re out with your bicycle and share them with us on social media by mentioning @smcountycommute and using the hashtag #btwd.

-For those who collect Bike to Work Day bags, fear not.
-We’re still distributing the popular canvas bags to keep the tradition alive.
-To pick one up, visit a bike shop near you or (if you live in/near Santa Clara County) swing by an Energizer Station on May 21 – Bike to Wherever Day – after pledging to ride.
-You can also pick up a bag during Bike to Your Library Day on May 22 or Bike to Your Farmers Market Day.
-Get your bag while supplies last!
+We still distributed the popular canvas tote bags to keep the tradition alive.
+Those who wanted a bag could pick one up at a local bike shop or at one of Silicon Valley Bicycle Coalition’s Energizer Stations on May 21 – Bike to Wherever Day – after pledging to ride.
+You could also pick up a bag during Bike to Your Library Day on May 22 or Bike to Your Farmers Market Day.

 Bike to Your Library Day

 The 2nd annual Bike to Your Library Day was May 22.
 Those who participated were able to pick up a bag at the following branches:

 - Atherton – 2 Dinkelspiel Station Lane

 - Belmont – 1110 Alameda de las Pulgas